zapier/zapier-platform/packages/cli/README.md

   3. Zapier makes a backend call to your API to exchange the `code` for an `access_token`.
   4. Zapier stores the `access_token` and uses it to make calls on behalf of the user.
   5. (Optionally) Zapier can refresh the token if it expires.

+> Note: When [building a public integration](https://platform.zapier.com/private_integrations/private-vs-public-integrations),  the `redirect_uri` will change once the app is approved for publishing, to be more consistent with your app’s branding.
+Depending on your API, you may need to add this new `redirect_uri` to an allow list in order for users to continue connecting to your app on Zapier.
+To access the new `redirect_uri`, run `zapier describe` again once the app is published.

 You are required to define: